cosmos/cosmos-sdk/x/staking/spec/03_messages.md

     - `Unbonding` - add them to an entry in `UnbondingDelegation` (create `UnbondingDelegation` if it doesn't exist) with the same completion time as the validator (`UnbondingMinTime`).
     - `Unbonded` - then send the coins the message `DelegatorAddr`
 - if there are no more `Shares` in the delegation, then the delegation object is removed from the store
-    - under this situation if the delegation is the validator's self-delegation then also jail the validator.
+- if the delegator is a liquid staking provider, decrement `TotalLiquidStakedTokens` and validator's `liquid_shares`

 ![Unbond sequence](../../../docs/uml/svg/unbond_sequence.svg)